hemu33662/Power_Efficiant_FloatingPoint_Adder/README.md

  Floating-point addition is a fundamental and basic operation in various applications of computer architecture, but it often consumes significant power, area, and delay.
-Optimizing the mantissa addition, a key component of floating-point addition can lead to significant improvements. we propose a hybrid RCA-CLA mantissa adder that adds the mantissa in the single precision floating point format using both ripple carry adder (RCA) and carry look-ahead adder (CLA).
+Optimizing the mantissa addition, a key component of floating-point addition can lead to significant improvements.
+We propose a hybrid RCA-CLA mantissa adder that adds the mantissa in single precision floating point format using both ripple carry adder (RCA) and carry look-ahead adder (CLA).